 The price of copper hit an all-time high in early 2025, the result of Trump’s 50% tariff on copper imports.
 The tariffs drove the price to $5.69 per pound, and subsequently raised copper resale value in the country’s streets and scrapyards.

-Availability is also a factor: according to S&P Global, a new U.S. copper mine project takes 29 years from discovery to the start of production.
+Availability is also a factor: it can take decades for a new U.S. copper mine project to transition from the discovery phase to actual production.
 While today’s production levels meet current demand, that may soon change.
 If demand continues to skyrocket, then the current copper mining output won’t be sufficient.

 Simply put, modern infrastructure requires copper to function.
 It’s an essential component in power grids, transportation systems, telecommunication networks, industrial equipment, plumbing installations, HVAC systems, and more.